Have any questions? Ask here! or call 919-933-YOGA (9642).

 Which classes should I take?

-Beginners should take any classes listed as LEVEL 1.
+Beginners should take any Yoga Over 50 or Deep Stretch classes.
 See our schedule and class descriptions.

 Do I need to sign up for my first visit